NCIOCPL/r4r-content/resources/resource112.md

     - doc: cbiit
 pocs: []
 ---
 A PET-CT co-segmentation tool for tumor delineation.
+A free and open-source platform for analyzing and understanding medical image data.